MohammedAK1991/Qoala_assignment/README.md

 REACT_APP_UNSPLASH_API_ACCESS_KEY= <your api key goes here>
 ```
 4. Start the application on localhost

 ```
 npm start
 ```
 5. Launch the test runner in the interactive watch mode
+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.
 ```
 npm test
 ```